BronzeCrab/starlab-task/readme.md

 ## how to run testing scripts:

-You cand run testin scripts from the root of the project, for example:
+You cand run testin scripts from the root of the project, for example, to test `FileUploadView` endpoint (parsing `decline_list`):

 ```sh
 python testing_scripts/denied_xlsx_test.py